Asuka (wrestler): Grand Slam Champion (2020–2023)

-On the June 21 episode of Raw, Asuka and Naomi qualified for the women's Money in the Bank ladder match by defeating the team of Eva Marie and Doudrop (formerly Piper Niven).
+On the June 21 episode of Raw, Asuka and Naomi qualified for the women's Money in the Bank ladder match by defeating the team of Eva Marie and Doudrop (Piper Niven).
 At Money in the Bank, she was unsuccessful in winning the match.
 It was her last match in 2021 before becoming inactive due to an injury.
 During the 2021 WWE Draft, Asuka was not drafted and was declared a free agent.
-After 9 months of inactivity due to her injury recovery, Asuka made her return on the April 25, 2022, episode of Raw confronting Becky Lynch.
+After 9 months of inactivity due to her injury recovery, Asuka made her return on the April 25, 2022, episode of Raw, confronting Becky Lynch.
 On the May 9 episode of Raw, WWE official Adam Pearce gave Asuka a championship contender's match against Raw Women's Champion Bianca Belair.
 Lynch became upset and later attacked both of them during their match.
 The following week, Asuka defeated Lynch using green mist and earned a title match for the Raw Women's Championship at Hell in a Cell.
 Lynch defeated Asuka in a rematch on the next episode of Raw and she was added to the title match.
 At the event, Belair retained her title.
 On the June 20 episode of Raw, Asuka defeated Lynch to qualify for the Women's Money in the Bank ladder match.
 At Money in the Bank, she was unsuccessful in winning the match.
 On the October 31 episode of Raw, Asuka and Alexa Bliss defeated women's tag team champions Dakota Kai and Iyo Sky in a title match and won the championship.
-In a rematch at Crown Jewel, Asuka and Bliss lost the titles back to Kai and Sky due to an interference from Nikki Cross.
-At Survivor Series WarGames, the team of Asuka, Belair, Bliss, Lynch, and Mia Yim defeated the team of Damage CTRL, Cross, and Ripley in a WarGames match.
+In a rematch at Crown Jewel, Asuka and Bliss lost the title back to Kai and Sky due to interference from Nikki Cross.
+At Survivor Series: WarGames, the team of Asuka, Belair, Bliss, Lynch, and Mia Yim defeated the team of Damage CTRL, Cross, and Ripley in a WarGames match.